strmrider/RUDP/README.md

 ```
 ## API
 **`ReliableServer(ip, port)`**

+  Creates a server binded to given ip address and port.

 * **`listen()`**

+  listen to income clients.

 * **`accept()`**

   Accept a session with a client (similar to the TCP socket, just connectionless).
 Returns a conenction with a client as *ClientConnection* object, usable to send and receive data on the connection.

 * **`shutdown()`**

+  Shuts down the server.
+Active sessions should be closed in advanced to avoid socket exception.

 **ClientConnection** - returns from server's *accept* method
 * **`send(data)`**

+  Sends data to clients.

 * **`receive(buffer)`**

+  Receives data from clients.

 * **`close()`**

+  Close connection.

 **`ReliableSocket(ip, port)`**

+  Creates a client sokcet.
+Receives target server ip address and port number.

 * **`connect()`**

+  Connect to the server.

 * **`send(data)`**

+  Sends data to server.

 * **`receive(buffer)`**

+  Receives data from Server.

 * **`close()`**

+  Close session with server.